Acekorneya/Ark-Survival-Ascended-Server/README.md

 Host file ownership must match these values to prevent permission issues.

-**`-status` authentication note**
+**Steam authentication note**

-- `STEAM_USERNAME` and `STEAM_PASSWORD` are only used for the `-status` matchmaking query flow.
+- `STEAM_USERNAME` and `STEAM_PASSWORD` are used for the `-status` matchmaking query and authenticated historical depot downloads during `-rollback`.
-- Most users do not need to add them manually because POK-manager can prompt for them and save them automatically on the first `-status` run.
+- Most users do not need to add them manually because POK-manager prompts for them and saves them automatically when either command first needs them.
-- When a fresh Steam/EOS auth is likely needed, POK-manager offers the current 5-digit mobile code prompt and does not save it.
+- POK-manager can request the current Steam Guard mobile code for either operation and never saves that code.

 ---